WrappedUsername/Web-Dev-Notes/Basic JavaScript Notes/Basic JavaScript Notes 2/README.md

 const firstName = "Augusta";
 const thirdToLastLetter = firstName[firstName.length - 3];
 ```
-thirdToLastLetter would have a value of the string s.
+thirdToLastLetter would have a Nth value of the string s.